 - Oil, coal furnaces, and door gaskets that have asbestos

 - Textured paint and patching compounds

 - Water tanks

 Think you’ve worked or lived somewhere with high asbestos risk?
 Request a case evaluation to assess your chances for exposure.

 Evaluate My Case

-Construction, demolition, and renovation jobs are high-risk for exposure.
-This is because when the mineral is at its most dangerous when disturbed.
+Construction, demolition, and renovation jobs are at high risk for exposure.
+This is because the mineral is at its most dangerous when disturbed.
 During renovation and construction projects, harmful asbestos fibers can be expelled into the air and potentially inhaled or ingested.
 High-risk areas in Wisconsin include industrial areas in Milwaukee, Green Bay, and Racine areas.

-Similar to asbestos, vermiculite is also a naturally occurring, popular building material.
-A mine in Libby, Montana distributed a lot of vermiculite ore contaminated with asbestos to processing plants all over the U.S. Much of the Libby vermiculite was utilized in attic insulation and sold as Zonolite.
+Vermiculite is a naturally occurring, popular building material similar to asbestos.
+A mine in Libby, Montana, distributed a lot of vermiculite ore contaminated with asbestos to processing plants all over the U.S. Much of the Libby vermiculite was utilized in attic insulation and sold as Zonolite.
 Over 70% of vermiculite ore mined worldwide came from Libby.

 Besides receiving contaminated vermiculite from Libby, Penokee Hills in Wisconsin also mined for iron-ore that was contaminated with asbestos.
-To top that off, the Lake Superior Region supplies nearly three-quarters of the nation’s iron ore, most of it used for making steel.
+To top that off, the Lake Superior Region supplies nearly three-quarters of the nation’s iron ore, primarily used for making steel.